-How to segment your customer base for more precise pricing and packaging
+Signs you need to segment your customer base

 Amongst early-stage startups, the “fake it ‘til you make it” approach is ubiquitous.
 That is, companies set a price and then rush to build enough features to justify that price to the market.
 But over time, this relentless pursuit of customer delight means feature after feature gets shipped.
 Eventually, the value you’re delivering to customers starts to outstrip your original price point.

 Inevitably there comes a point when you get a nagging feeling that all of this surplus innovation needs to be monetized.
 Fortunately, customer segmentation and packaging is the quickest way to monetize it without alienating the smaller tiers of your customer base.

 In this article, we’ll explain the warning signs that it’s time to segment your customer base, and cover the key strategic factors you need to consider to capture the most value from each segment.

 In the early stages of building a startup, your customer base may be fairly homogenous.
 Or it might be so varied that you don’t even know what the repeatable use cases are.
 Either way, it’s too soon to definitively group your customers into discrete segments.
 How do you know when the time is right to start dividing your customers into segments?

 When any of the following happen, you can be confident you’ve reached a crossroads:

 Here’s what people often get wrong about segmentation: They think the pricing variety is the same as the marketing and advertising variety.
 Marketers commonly divide their market into subsets based on demographics, common interests, and other behavioral criteria.
 This helps them effectively target each segment with different campaigns and messaging.

 However, this form of segmentation may not be actionable for pricing.
 Pricing segmentation is largely driven by identifying the willingness to pay (WTP) of customer cohorts.
 The ultimate goal is to enable the company to serve customers with different WTP with different permutations of the product.